genestack/user-guide/source/doc-odm-user-guide/template-editor.rst

   and is left blank or it is incorrectly filled in, it is highlighted in red;
 - *Metainfo type* — indicates metadata type for the filed, namely: text, integer, decimal, date, yes/no and external link;
 - *Single* — indicates if several values can be added to a given field;
-- *Read-only* — represents permissions for editing, where `yes` means that you cannot edit; the metadata
+- *Read-only* — represents permissions for editing, where "yes" means that you cannot edit; the metadata
 - *Dictionary* — allows you to specify a dictionary providing standardized and unified terms that can be used in data curation and to help validate and harmonise metadata.